 Pike Place Market is a historic marketplace dating back to 1907.
 It claims to be “one of the oldest continuously operated public farmers’ markets in the US”.
 Pike Place only approves vendors who are farmers, small businesses and craftspeople, ensuring you will get something fresh and/or locally produced.
 Wander the multi-level rabbit warren and see what you find, like a secluded rooftop garden growing food to feed the underprivileged.

-Note: I’m an Australian coffee snob, and we avoid Starbucks like the plague, but if “the mermaid” is your thing, then you should know that the first-ever Starbucks store is in Pike Place Market.
-Hence, it is the only big business allowed and usually has a queue of tourists around the block.
+Note: I’m an Australian coffee snob, and we avoid Starbucks like the plague.
+But if “the mermaid” is your thing, then be aware that the shop they call “The Original Starbucks” is not the actual location of the first Starbucks (which was in a building that has been demolished).
+However, Starbucks did establish itself in Pike Place Market which is why it is the only big business allowed to operate there.

 Scale the Space Needle

 See Seattle and beyond from “that flying saucer” 158m (520ft) off the ground.
 Built for the 1962 World’s Fair, themed “the age of space”, the Space Needle began as a blobbish doodle on a napkin by a hotel executive.
-It was transformed by architect John Graham into the Modernist, swoon-worthy structure that has become the signature of city’s skyline.
-Given Seattle’s propensity to by grey and drizzly, it is best to make a beeline for the Space Needle when you see clear sky and renegotiate the rest of your itinerary around it.
+It was transformed by architect John Graham into the Modernist, swoon-worthy structure that has become the signature of the city’s skyline.
+Given Seattle’s propensity to by grey and drizzly, it is best to make a beeline for the Space Needle when you see a clear sky and renegotiate the rest of your itinerary around it.
+If you’re not sure, check the Space Needle’s webcam before you buy a ticket.
 Also note, queues are much shorter on weekdays.

 Be enchanted by the work of Dale Chihuly